1968 NHL amateur draft

-The 1968 NHL amateur draft was the sixth NHL entry draft.
-It was held at the Queen Elizabeth Hotel in Montreal, Quebec.
+The 1968 NHL amateur draft was the sixth draft for the National Hockey League.
+It was held at the Queen Elizabeth Hotel in Montreal.

+The last active players in the NHL from this draft class were Gary Edwards and Michel Plasse, who both played their last NHL games in the 1981–82 season.

 Selections by round

 Below are listed the selections in the 1968 NHL amateur draft.